A Season in Hell (Wednesday Theatre): Production

 Patricia Hooker says the friendship of the two men always fascinated her (in 1962 she wrote an episode of a radio show, Poets Corner which focused on Rimbaud), but originally felt it would be necessary to study in France to achieve an authentic background.
 However she then worked on Concord of Sweet Sounds with Henri Safran, a director originally from France, who became interested in her idea of a play about Rimbaud.
 Hooker said, "With his help it was possible to collect the information I needed, much of which had never been translated from the French."

 "Surely there's no obligation on Australian playwrights to dwell exclusively on the subject of Australia past and present," said Hooker.
 "That field, I think, is becoming rather crowded.
 If a subject interests e, no matter what its derivation, and I am satisfied with its legitimacy, I write about it.
 My main aim is to do a craftsman-like job."

 She researched the project for two-three months and wrote it in two weeks.
 "The research was very difficult," she said.
 "There are not a great deal many sources available in Australia but I managed to read about 13 to 14 books on the subject.
 I must admit that I became fascinated by the discover that there seemed not to be any previous study of the subject as I was attempting."

 Alan Bickford was 19 when cast to play the 16 year old Rimbaud.

 It was one of 20 TV plays produced by the ABC in 1964 (and one of only three Australian scripts - the others were The Angry General and The Winds of Green Monday).

 The set was designed by Doug Smith.

+Filmink argued "this is quite racy stuff to get on our screens, especially in 1964 (remember, South Australia didn’t decriminalise homosexuality until 1975).
+I can only assume the script got past the censor because it was (a) based on real people of historical importance, (b) set in the previous century, making the subject matter less scary, (c) concerned French poets, who no one expects to behave well, so it’s not shocking when they don’t, (d) a story that ends in tragedy and misery, so while the leads may be gay they’re never happy, and (e) treated with tact and taste, for all the absinthe drinking (an unworldly person could watch it and think Rimbaud and Verlaine were just good friends)."